SemanticMediaWiki/SemanticInterlanguageLinks/src/README.md

 ## LanguageTargetLinksCache

-In order to keep a page view responsive and aboid repetitive or exhausting query request process,`LanguageTargetLinksCache` is expected to cache all objects necessary and be accessible through the `InterlanguageLinksLookup` class.
+In order to keep a page view responsive and avoid a repetitive or exhausting query process, `LanguageTargetLinksCache` is expected to cache all objects necessary and be accessible through the `InterlanguageLinksLookup` class.

 It is recommended that the cache uses a "Composite" approach in order for short-lived requests to be stored in-memory while other information are stored on a